Abstract

 4. Preventing “Ripple Effects” to Business Partners:

 In a connected business ecosystem, a data breach within your orgranisation could have ripple effects on your partners and suppliers.
 Breached data may expose shared business practices, sensitive contracts, or intellectual property, putting your partners' operations at risk.
-MerMer's HE and ZKP solution ensures that the data shared with partners is protected, preventing any ripple effects from data breaches that might otherwise disrupt their business operations or expose their confidential information.
+PrivID's FHE and ZKP solution ensures that the data shared with partners is protected, preventing any ripple effects from data breaches that might otherwise disrupt their business operations or expose their confidential information.

 Conclusion: